flowtoolz/flowtoolz.github.io/service/service.md

    <div class="cell">
       <p>
-      We are experienced, principled and opinionated software craftsmen who believe there often <i>is</i> a right and a wrong way to do things.
+      I'm an experienced, principled and opinionated software craftsman who believes there sometimes <i>is</i> a right and a wrong way to do things.
       </p>
    </div>

    <div class="cell">
       <p>
-      <i>Agile</i> is not a marketing buzzword to us.
-We carry the ideas of the <a href="https://agilemanifesto.org/principles.html">agile manifesto</a> in our hearts.
-All our work rests on the following principles.
+      <i>Agile</i> is not a marketing buzzword to me.
+I carry the ideas of the <a href="https://agilemanifesto.org/principles.html">agile manifesto</a> in my heart.
+All my work rests on the following principles:
       </p>
    </div>

    <div class="cell">
       <h3>Professional Network</h3>
       <p>
-      Rather than being detached employees, we are invested partners, proactive, self-reliant, independent and creative.
+      Rather than being a detached employee, I'm an invested partner, proactive, self-reliant, independent and creative.
       </p>
       <p>
-      We don't know everything, but we know people for everything, from various networks and professional backgrounds.
-We'll find the most suited experts for your project, even if it means referring you to someone else.
+      I don't know everything, but I know people for everything, from various networks and professional backgrounds.
+I'll find the most suited experts for your project, even if it means referring you to someone else.
       </p>
    </div>

    <div class="cell">
       <h3>Domain-Driven Design</h3>
       <p>
-      We immerse ourselves into your application domain and model it together with you because this makes for excellent software and excellent partnerships.
+      I immerse myselve into your application domain and model it together with you because this makes for excellent software and excellent partnerships.
       </p>
       <p>
-      Our <a href="https://www.goodreads.com/book/show/179133.Domain_Driven_Design">domain-driven</a> approach entails that we're not attached to any technologies but apply the ones that best serve your goal.
+      My <a href="https://www.goodreads.com/book/show/179133.Domain_Driven_Design">domain-driven</a> approach entails that I'm not attached to any technologies but apply the ones that best serve your goal.
       </p>
    </div>

    <div class="cell">
       <h3>Craftsmanship</h3>
       <p>
-      We sustain development speed even in late stages of complex projects because we apply <a href="https://www.goodreads.com/book/show/13705089-test-driven-ios-development">test-driven development</a> and produce <a href="https://www.goodreads.com/book/show/3735293-clean-code">clean code</a> and <a href="https://www.goodreads.com/book/show/18043011-clean-architecture">architecture</a>.
+      I sustain development speed even in late stages of complex projects because I apply <a href="https://www.goodreads.com/book/show/13705089-test-driven-ios-development">test-driven development</a> and produce <a href="https://www.goodreads.com/book/show/3735293-clean-code">clean code</a> and <a href="https://www.goodreads.com/book/show/18043011-clean-architecture">architecture</a>.
       </p>
       <p>
-      Since clean architecture yields highly reusable code, we're constantly growing a code library that powers development across different projects.
+      Since clean architecture yields highly reusable code, I'm constantly growing a code library that powers development across different projects.
       </p>
    </div>

    <div class="cell">
       <h3>Rapid Iteration</h3>
       <p>
-      Delivering in rapid iterations allows us to scale the product with the invested resources and to react quickly to new information.
+      Delivering in rapid iterations allows me to scale the product with the invested resources and to react quickly to new information.
       </p>
       <p>
-      With each iteration, we deliver a viable product by implementing the feature that offers the greatest return on investment.
+      With each iteration, I deliver a viable product by implementing the feature that offers the greatest return on investment.
       </p>
    </div>
 </div>